denzel-farmer/PLT-Crusty/docs/type-checking.md

 ## Structures and Linearity
+- Structure definitions do not contain linearity information--an instance of a structure gains linearity properties when it is declared, and its components gain linearity when they are assigned

 - Linear structures can contain both linear and nonlinear components
     - Can even contain no linear components
 - Nonlinear structures cannot be assigned with linear components